jiokeokwuosa/InBillo-Node/README.md

 eg of the expected
 `request body{
+    accountNumber:2011513330,
+    reportCategory:'daily',
+    reportDate1:'2022-01-01'
+    reportDate2:'2022-01-04'
+}`
-    accountNumber:2011513330, // you can equally select
+- accountNumber: you can equally select 2011513331
-    reportCategory:'daily', // can either be daily or range reportDate1:'2022-01-01' // this is enough if you select daily as the reportCategory reportDate2:'2022-01-04' // this is required if you select range as the reportCategory }`
+- reportCategory: can either be daily or range
+- reportDate1: this is enough if you select daily as the reportCategory

-Please you can check out the seeders file to have a clue of the kind of data available
+- reportDate2: this is required if you select range as the reportCategory Please you can check out the seeders file to have a clue of the kind of data available